aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/formulas/setting-formula-for-named-range/_index.md

     // Access the newly created Named Range from the collection Name range = worksheets.GetNames().Get(index);

-    // Set RefersTo property to a formula using the Named Range data range.SetRefersTo(u"=INDEX(data,Sheet1!$A$1,1):INDEX(data,Sheet1!$A$1,9)");
+    // Set RefersTo property to a formula that uses the Named Range data range.SetRefersTo(u"=INDEX(data,Sheet1!$A$1,1):INDEX(data,Sheet1!$A$1,9)");

     // Save the workbook